Omarioooo/Omarioooo/README.md

 - [HospitalSystem](https://github.com/Omarioooo/HospitalSystem) - A system for a hospital with its database.
 - [EmployeeMangementSystem](https://github.com/Omarioooo/Employee-Mangement-System) - A simple project aim to mange the employee system for a company (Java & SQLServer).
 - [SnakeGame](https://github.com/Omarioooo/SnakeGame) - A simple Snake game built using Java.
-- [E-commerce system](https://github.com/Omarioooo/E-commerce-system) - A Small online markert built by java & swing
+- [E-commerce system](https://github.com/Omarioooo/E-commerce-system) - A Small online markert built by java & swing.

 ## Let's Connect!
 Feel free to reach out to me on any of the social platforms above.
-I'm always open to interesting conversations and collaboration opportunities!
+I'm always open to interesting conversations and collaboration opportunities -[Mail](omarmohamed86@gmail.com)!